 - Attend a Self-Help Clinic for advice on personally-owned technology;

-- Contact the Help Desk with questions on computing at Simmons;
+- Contact the Service Desk with questions on computing at Simmons;

 - If they live on campus, use the dual platform computers located in labs on the Residence Campus.